98Glopes/my_collection/README.md

   "publisher": "DC Comis"
 }
 ```
-If the Id's passed on the URL doesn't exist, the API will return an 404 error code.
+If the Id passed on the URL doesn't exist, the API will return an 404 error code.

+## Delete a register